O. J. Simpson: 2000s

 In 2006, Simpson starred in his own improv-based hidden-camera prank TV show, Juiced.
 Typical of the genre, Simpson would play a prank on everyday people while secretly filming them.
 At the end of each prank, he would shout, "You've been Juiced!"
-Each episode opened with half-dressed models dancing around Simpson, who is dressed as a pimp and sings his own rap song.
+Each episode opened with half-dressed models dancing around Simpson, who is dressed as a pimp and performs his own rap song.
 In one episode, Simpson is at a used car lot in Las Vegas, where he attempts to sell a white Ford Bronco (the SUV model that became infamous during his 1994 police chase).
 A bullet hole in the front of the SUV is circled with his autograph, and he pitches it to a prospective buyer by saying that if they "ever get into some trouble and have to get away, it has escapability."
 In another sketch, Simpson pretends to be having an affair with another man's girlfriend.
 Later, he transforms into an old white man whose dying wish is to call a game of bingo.
 Juiced aired as a one-time special on pay-per-view television and was later released on DVD.